VoIPstudio/cti-connector/README.md

 ## Quick Start

 1. Sing up for an account at http://voipstudio.com/en/register
-2. Download and run softphone http://voipstudio.com/en/download (or use any other SIP client)
+2. Download and run softphone http://voipstudio.com/en/download (or use any other SIP client);
-3. Pull cti-connector from Github to your PC
+3. Pull cti-connector from Github to your PC;
-4. Open examples/cti-connector.html in your web browser
+4. Open examples/cti-connector.html in your web browser;
-5. Login with your VoIPstudio emial and password
+5. Login with your VoIPstudio `emial` and `password` or `REST API key`;
-6. Enter number you want to call
+6. Enter number you want to call.

 ## Example